Gluten Free vs Grain Free

 What my family eats is similar to what our grandparents ate.
 Meat, fish, vegetables and plenty of healthy fats.
 No bread or pasta is required to bulk up our meal anymore.
 All these do is crowd out the nutrition.

-Yes you remove gluten from your diet, but are replacing them with high carb high substitutes which will make you blood glucose skyrocket, cause weight gain, increase fat storage and a poor lipid results.
+Yes, you remove gluten from your diet but are replacing them with high carb high substitutes which will make your blood glucose skyrocket, cause weight gain, increase fat storage and poor lipid results.

 How To lead a healthy lifestyle and take charge of your health –

-Making the change grain free, sugar free and no seed oils can be difficult.
+Making the change to grain free, sugar-free and no seed oils can be difficult.
 I always recommend starting slowly.
-Don’t go hard core and remove everything at once.
+Don’t go hardcore and remove everything at once.